Dakshin22/Schedule99/README.md

 # Overview
-Scheduling application with functionality Add, Delete, Merge, and Replace Events using a Doubly Linked List (DLL)
+Scheduling application with functionality Add, Delete, Merge, and Replace Events using a Doubly Linked List (DLL).

 ## A plain schedule
 ![](img/ListExample.png)